James Adams (Jesuit)

-James Adams (1737 – 7 December 1802) was an English Jesuit and philologist.
+James Adams (1737 – 6 December 1802) was an English Jesuit and philologist.

 Life

-Adams joined the English Jesuits in exile at their novitiate of Watten (France), on 7 September 1756.
-Afterwards Adams taught belles-lettres at the English College of St. Omer.
-Having exercised his functions as a missionary for many years, he retired to Dublin, August, 1802, and died there in the following month of December.
+James Adams joined the English Jesuits in exile at their novitiate of Watten (France), on 7 September 1756.
+Afterwards, Adams taught belles-lettres at the English College of St. Omer.
+In 1773, he was a missionary in Aston, Stafford.
+He retired to Dublin in August, 1802, where he died on December 6.

 Works

 Adams was the author of the following works.